 Today it is known as Drakesbrook Weir and the area is a very popular venue for canoeing, swimming and fishing.
-The dam is stocked annually with rainbow trout, and has a population of redfin perch and marron.
+The dam is stocked periodically with rainbow trout, and has a population of redfin perch and marron.

-In 1842, John Gilbert, ornithologist and James Drummond, colonial botanist, discovered the Noisy Scrub Bird in the valley of Drakes Brook, while exploring and collecting for English Ornitholigist John Gould.
+In 1842, John Gilbert, ornithologist and James Drummond, colonial botanist, discovered the Noisy Scrub Bird in the valley of Drakes Brook, while exploring and collecting for English Ornithologist John Gould.
 In 1948 a memorial to the "sweet voiced bird of the bush" was placed at the Dam wall overlooking the Weir.